juremaj/track2p/docs/gui.md

 IMAGE

-The user can use **PCA** (Principal Component Analysis) and **t-SNE** (t-distributed Stochastic Neighbor Embedding) techniques to reduce data dimensionality and visualize cell clusters in a more intuitive way.
+The user can use `PCA`(Principal Component Analysis) and `t-SNE` (t-distributed Stochastic Neighbor Embedding) techniques to reduce data dimensionality and visualize cell clusters in a more intuitive way.
 In addition, it can classify cells according to their activity for a specific day, which makes it possible to analyze variations in cell activity from day to day.

 The user can also enter advanced settings:

-- Averaging bin size: to smooth the plot raster data through events over defined time intervals.
+- Averaging bin size : to smooth the plot raster data through events over defined time intervals.
 - vmin and vmax parameters allow to adjust the contrast